derharry/svelte-zeeltephp/README.md

 ZEELTEPHP_DATABASE_URL=sqlite3://path/to/sqlitedb
 ```

 #### PHP
 > Errors / exceptions
-PHP errors are logged to `@zeeltephp/dist/api/zeeltephp/logs`
+PHP errors are logged to your-project `/static/api/zeeltephp/log`.

-> Database connectors
-ZeeltePHP has DB-providers for Wordpress, MySQL and loaded when .env.ZEELTEPHP_DATASEURL is set.

-> globals $zpAR
+> global $zpAR
-Holds the ZP_ApiRouter on PHP side.
+Holds the ZP_ApiRouter of PHP side.
 This helps to see if zpAR is correct between Svelte and PHP.

-> globals $env
+> global $env
-Holds the PUBLIC .env variables or BUILD:/api/zeeltephp.env
+Holds the PUBLIC .env variables.
+BUILD:/api/zeeltephp.env can hold private .env.variables as well.

 > globals $db
-.env.ZEELTEPHP_DATABASE_URL must be set.
-<br>hen  is set in .env then this holds the connection and methods to use on DB.
+With .env.ZEELTEPHP_DATABASEURL zeeltephp will load its default database connector/plugin.

 ### What happens in the background
-> tbd
+### - or in case you don't want to use zp_fetch_api()
+Dive into documention of src-code@/zp.fetch.api.js and ZP_Router.

-## Roadmap
+## ReleaseNotes / Roadmap / ideas
-* more documentation and examples
-* support /api/routes**/+server.php (or +api.php) (in development)
-* support for +hooks.php, +server.php, ...
-* support more event types at ZP_EventDetails (SvelteKit Actions deep dive)
-* support installation via tgz or Github-Releases or NPM-package
-* load response data from zp_fetch_api() directly into $page.data or $page.form to use export let data and form;
-* move PHP error logging to /static/api/log <- move @zeeltephp/dist/api/zeeltephp/log/
-* (done 25-04-01) Support for DB-MySQL
-* (done 25-04-15) added post-build for builds
-* (done 25-05-01) Install via bun add github
-*                 Run as Vite/Svelte Plugin for development, static at /BUILD
-*                 Postinstall to create +layout.js, /static/api/index.php
-*                 Autoload and print .env variables
-* (done 25-05-02) Install with demo/example
-*                 Zero config install with trustedDependencies, vite.config.js and svelte.config.js.
-* (done 25-05-06) ZP_DEMO should be /src/routes/** as complete example, documentation and Live-app (Demo.svelte) within consumer project
-*                 Live Demo and Debugger - use Demo.svelte to load Documentation and Debugger in consumer project.
-*                 Integrate PostInstallation to zeeltephp_loadEnd() and so Postinstall and package.json/trustedDependencies is not required anymore.
-* (done 25-05-07) add a debug-Component to use in lib and consumer project to see if all is up and running. -> ZPDev.svelte
+See README.release-notes.md